 Chief among NBCA’s larger programs are two of the organization’s most widely recognized campaigns: Stop the Clot, Spread the Word™ and also our Women & Blood Clots initiative.

-NBCA’s widely acclaimed public awareness campaign — called Stop the Clot, Spread the Word™ — which stems from NBCA’s five-year cooperative agreement or collaboration with the Centers for Disease Control and Prevention, involves a dynamic online or digital media campaign that has reached more than 200 million people since it was launched with information about blood clot risks and blood clot signs and symptoms.
+NBCA’s widely acclaimed Stop the Clot, Spread the Word™ public awareness campaign stems from NBCA’s five-year cooperative agreement with the Centers for Disease Control and Prevention.
+This campaign involves a dynamic online or digital media effort that has reached more than 200 million people with information about blood clot risks and blood clot signs and symptoms since it was launched.

-In Year 2 and Year 3 of this program, NBCA and CDC efforts have been focused on DVT/PE risks associated with hospitalization, pregnancy, and oncology.
+In subsequent years of this program, NBCA and CDC efforts have been focused on DVT/PE risks associated with hospitalization, pregnancy, and oncology.

-Stay tuned for more information about this crucial public health effort.
+Stay tuned for more information about this crucial public health effort coming soon in 2018.

 For more information about this program, please contact NBCA’s Director of Communications & Health Marketing here.

 NBCA has a unique Web-based information portal, focused singularly on the risk of blood clots among women, particularly women of child bearing age who are making important choices about birth control.

 Working in partnership with the Alexandra L. Rowan Memorial Foundation, this program focuses squarely on the information needs of women.

 This important program was unveiled in August 2015.
 You can learn more about the program here.
 Or, visit the program Web portal at womenandbloodclots.org.
 The campaign also features a multi-part video series you can view here, as well as a striking companion infographic you can see here.